QuentinRa/blog.quentinra.dev/programming/web/android/_general/index.md

 #### app/java/com.xxx.yyy

-This is where your classes will be store.
+This is where your classes will be stored.
 </div><div>

 #### app/res